$0 Quebec Adoption Quick-Start Checklist

 Step 7: Apply for the Final Adoption Judgment

-This is an administrative hearing in the vast majority of cases — not a contested proceeding.
+Uncontested adoptions may proceed as a joint application; contested or complex matters require legal representation.
 If everything is in order, the judge issues the judgment of adoption.

 The court judgment is sent to the Directeur de l'état civil (DEC).
-The DEC issues a new act of birth listing you as the parent.
-This document is identical in appearance to any Quebec birth certificate — it does not indicate adoption.
+The DEC draws up a new act of birth recording the adoption.
+In an adoption simple, it also records any recognized pre-existing bond.

 For children adopted internationally, the new Quebec birth registration is the prerequisite for the final federal citizenship or permanent residency application through IRCC.